Read This First

 Prompt 1: For each of the 5 positions on free will reflected above, provide the 3 most salient talking-points of the position along with 2 common counters to each of those talking-points.

-The section turns on Hard Incompatibilism.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Hard Incompatibilism in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Humans possess the intrinsic ability to make choices independent of prior causes or determinism.
 Our decisions stem from an internal agency, underscoring the uniqueness and unpredictability of human action.